The goals of the Increasing Rates of Patients Dialyzing at Home QIA include:

 Developed by patients for patients, this booklet from the NCC addresses and dispels common patient misconceptions about home dialysis.

 - Could Home Dialysis Be a Choice for Me?
+(PDF)

 Use this checklist to discuss home dialysis as a treatment option with patients to gauge interest, as well as to discuss patient interest with the Interdisciplinary Team during QAPI meetings.